renggli/dart-xml/README.md

 - Standard well-formed XML and HTML.
 - Decodes and encodes commonly used character entities.
 - Querying and traversing API using Dart iterators.
+- Building XML trees using a builder API.

 ### Limitations